gaurav-null/Python-Env.bat/README.md

 - Now if u want to activate the virtual enviroment and open [VISUAL STUDIO CODE](https://code.visualstudio.com/), press y
 - And if u dont want to press n to exit

-# Only works on windows
+# Supported Platform
+⊞ Windows
-linux soon
+🐧 linux soon